Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 5. Halifax Weather

-As someone who has been living in Halifax for over 16 years, I can say that the weather in Halifax, Nova Scotia is pretty decent and never gets boring.
-We have 4 very distinct seasons here (albeit an extended Winter season and a very short Spring season) I have grown to love each season for what it is and when the seasons start to change, it’s exciting.
-However that being said, the weather is not as predictable as it once was.
-This year, so far has been a strange one weather wise.
-We didn’t really get snow until late January and winter was very short with a short lived polar vortex followed by an early, very traditional type Spring (which is unlike our “normal” short, damp spring weather).
-This years summer has turned into monsoon season – one week of warm, extremely hot and humid weather followed by torrential downpours and thunder and lightening, followed by wild fires and a solid start to Hurricane season.
-2023 has been a very mixed bag of unseasonal weather so far!
+As someone who has been living in Halifax for over 18 years, I can say that the weather in Halifax, Nova Scotia, is pretty decent and never gets boring.
+We have four very distinct seasons here (albeit an extended Winter season and a very short Spring season).
+I have grown to love each season for what it is, and when the seasons start to change, it’s exciting.
+However, that being said, the weather is not as predictable as it once was.
+If you’re moving to Halifax, you’ll quickly learn to appreciate the variety each season brings, but also how it can be a bit unpredictable.

 Winter wonderland.
 Source @shoreknitr on IG

-If you love Spring-time, you will be dismayed by our Spring.
-Winter does linger here because the cold ocean can take months to warm up, often keeping things cool and damp well into early May.
-But when Spring hits, it is beautiful and leads very quickly into summer.
+If you love Spring, you may be dismayed by our Spring here in Halifax.
+Winter does linger because the cold ocean can take months to warm up, often keeping things cool and damp well into early May.
+But when Spring hits, it’s beautiful and leads very quickly into summer.
+Our summers are warm (but rarely hot and humid), and Fall is long, sunny, and mild.
+So, if you’re moving to Halifax, be prepared to experience a unique blend of seasons throughout the year!

 Source: @nova_scotia_kayaker on IG